Implementation of Reservoir Computing Using Coupled Microelectromechanical Drum Resonators via Sideband-Pumped Phonon-Cavity Dynamics: Results

 Based on this measurement results and Eq.\ref{eq:modulation}, we select the modulation range of the applied pump force by adjusting the setup parameters $\alpha_1$, $\alpha_2$, $offset$ and $V_{p0}$.
 This enables us to perform separate reservoir-computing measurements under different nonlinear operating regimes.
 The $M1$ is the window characterized by a relatively linear variation of the response as a function of the pumping force, $M2$ is the whole curve with all the linear and nonlinear profiles, $M3$ is where the nonlinear amplification occurs due to the constructive interferences.
 The $M4$ corresponds to a combination of the amplified response and a subsequent drop induced by the $\Omega_{SiN}$ shifting out of the effective interference window. \\

-Fig.\ref{fig:parity_ProbSiN} (b) shows one example of the comparison between the target values $P_n(t)$ and the predicted values by the neural network, which are obtained in the modulation window $M4$, with $\theta = 100$ $\mu s$ and a period of $\tau = N_{mask} \theta = 40$ ms. We set the constants $\alpha_1$, $\alpha_2$ and $offset$ to 0.55, 0.34 and 0.69, respectively, which are obtained from an optimization process designed to achieve the best success rates while avoiding saturation of the FPGA card.
+Figure \ref{fig:parity_ProbSiN}b shows one example of the comparison between the target values $P_n(t)$ and the predicted values by the neural network, which are obtained in the modulation window $M4$, with $\theta = 100$ $\mu s$ and a period of $\tau = N_{mask} \theta = 40$ ms. We set the constants $\alpha_1$, $\alpha_2$ and $offset$ to 0.55, 0.34 and 0.69, respectively, which are obtained from an optimization process designed to achieve the best success rates while avoiding saturation of the FPGA card.
 The success rates show near-perfect results for the first-order $P_1$ to the third-order $P_3$ of the parity benchmark, then the curve becomes more noisy for the $P_7$.
 This decrease in the success rate can be attributed to the lack of higher memory capacity in our device. \\

-Figure \ref{fig:parity_ProbSiN} (c) presents the reservoir computing results for the different modulation windows described above.
+Figure \ref{fig:parity_ProbSiN}c presents the reservoir computing results for the different modulation windows described above.
+For the modulation windows of M2 and M3, the success rates decrease rapidly after P$_2$, dropping below 70$\%$.
 The best results are obtained for $M4$ where the characterization curve is strongly nonlinear and where the influence of the interferences are the most dominant.
 Consequently, the $M3$ modulation window yields the second-best performance due to its nonlinear response profile.
 However, as for the $M1$ window, very poor results are achieved reaching approximately 50 \% starting from $P_2$.
 This is due to the absence of nonlinearity in this modulation window and low signal to noise ratio.
 Lastly, the window $M2$ in which the force is modulated between 0.5 mV and 175 mV shows also poor results reaching around 60 \% at the second-order.
 In this modulation range, the linear plateau spans a much wider interval than the nonlinear region, reducing the likelihood that the modulated pump amplitude enters the $V_p$ range that generates nonlinear behavior.
 Consequently, the success rates decrease rapidly, indicating poor reservoir computing performance for this pump tone modulation window. \\